The History of MYP

-MYP currently produces two shows each calendar year: our primary camp production for area students and a fundraiser performance.
-Our primary production takes place in June of each year.
+MYP currently produces two shows each calendar year: our primary camp production for area students and a more traditional community theatre production we call MYP: Second Stage.
 Productions are selected based on anticipated cast size, licensing cost, and appropriateness for age level.
-To date, MYP has only utilized “junior” shows, which limit performance times to under 90 minutes, reduce scripts to only age-appropriate material, and cap the age of performers to the ninth grade.
+To date, MYP has only utilized “junior” shows for our student productions, which limit performance times to under 90 minutes, reduce scripts to only age-appropriate material, and cap the age of performers to the ninth grade.
 This category of production is much more cost effective in terms of licensing, and much more manageable in terms of timeline and young attention spans.

 MYP is open to any student in grades second through ninth grade.
 Our geographic scope is unlimited as well, but logistics generally dictate that our students come from within a 1-hour radius of Maryville, Missouri.
 Registration opens March 1st of each year, and pre-registration is required to ensure we have an accurate count for materials.
 An audition process is held for those students desiring a speaking part, but every student that signs up for MYP is guaranteed an opportunity to perform live on stage.
 Students not wishing to appear on stage may assist with our technical crew, operating spot lights, scenery changes, sound, lights, properties (props), and other related tasks.

 One unique aspect of MYP is our timeline of production: students only rehearse for two weeks before the performance (lead characters rehearse three weeks).
 This accelerated schedule has a number of benefits.
 First, by not monopolizing a large part of the summer break, we have more students available to participate.
-In addition, the shorted timeline helps to secure the higher number of volunteer staff members (currently more than 30).
+In addition, the shorted timeline helps to secure the higher number of volunteer staff members.

 The Finances of MYP

 To help ensure any student with the desire to participate may do so, MYP strives each year to keep camp costs as low as possible.
-In 2017, MYP students are contributing $75 per person to participate in the production (additional participants in the same family receive a $10 price break).
-In return, students not only participate in the production, but have access to enrichment classes, receive a t-shirt, certificate and medal, and attend the family picnic and cast party.
+In 2023, MYP students are contributing $75 per person to participate in the production (additional participants in the same family receive a $10 price break).
+In return, students not only participate in the production, but also receive a t-shirt, certificate and medal, and attend the family picnic and cast party.
 A limited number of scholarships have been offered in the past, as funds allow, helping families participate in MYP that may not possess the financial means to do so.

 The remainder of MYP’s revenue is made up from ticket sales, program advertising sales, donations from individuals and service clubs, and other special performances.

-Putting on a summer camp for 175+ kids is not an inexpensive endeavor!
+Putting on a summer camp for 150+ kids is not an inexpensive endeavor!
 An average MYP summer camp budget is between $12,000 and $15,000.
 This pays for shirts, snacks, sets, props, costumes, equipment rental, a company picnic and pizza party, programs, advertising, etc. The ONLY way MYP is able to pull this off is due to the extraordinary support of our MYP families, volunteers, business community, civic organizations, and many, many others that contribute to our camp.
-If you are interested in supporting Maryville Young Players with a tax-deductible donation, please visit our donation page.
+If you are interested in supporting Maryville Young Players please visit our donation page.
 THANK YOU!